RP2/bay-punks/docs/automated-maintenance.md

 ### 1. 🔄 **Intelligent Rechecking**

-- Identifies artists that should be rechecked:
+- Identifies artists that should be rechecked using `spotify-verify.js --failed`
-  - Previously marked as "not found"
+- Targets artists previously marked as "not found"
-  - Artists with no verification data
-  - Artists with old verification data (30+ days)
+- Artists with no verification data or old verification data (30+ days)
 - Uses conservative limits (100 artists by default)

 ### 2. 🎵 **Targeted Validation**